Skip to content

 • Develop students as a whole by providing services and resources that encourage self-advocacy, independence, wellness, knowledge, and balance.

-• Promote a safe, accessible and inclusive environment for students with disabilities through outreach, education, and increasing awareness.
+• Promote a safe and accessible environment for students with disabilities through outreach, education, and increasing awareness.

 • Engage in activities that further our knowledge and skills in the use of best practices in the areas of disability and higher education.